saadpocalypse/BlockchainTechnology/README.md

 # BlockchainTechnology

-This repository contains all the work done in my Blockchain Technology course (CSCS367) course.
+This repository contains all the work done in my Blockchain Technology (CSCS367) course.